DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

         - This TUNNEL is used to configure the APs and control and manage operations
         - All traffic in this TUNNEL is ENCRYPTED, by default
     - DATA TUNNEL (UDP Port 5247)
-        - All traffic from WIRELESS CLIENTS is sent through this TUNNEL to the WLC
+        - All traffic from wireless CLIENTS is sent through this TUNNEL to the WLC
         - IT DOES NOT GO DIRECTLY TO THE WIRED NETWORK !

 - Traffic in this TUNNEL is not ENCRYPTED by default but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)